alelapi/jsnad-preparation/docs/certification/buffer-stream/README.md

 # Buffer and Streams

-Buffers are an abstraction that allows us to deal with raw binary data in Node.js.
+`Buffers` are an abstraction that allows us to deal with raw binary data in Node.js.
 They are particularly relevant when we are dealing with files and networks or I/O in general.

+You can create buffer from string, bytes array, hexadecimal string, base64 string.

 ```
 const bufferFromString = Buffer.from('Ciao human')